TAPR/OpenHPSDR-wdsp/README.md

 1.20 2022-02-15

 Internal enhancements supporting portability to non-Windows operating systems.
+Enhanced panadapter/waterfall frequency accuracy for high-zoom cases.

+### Porting considerations
-Enhanced panadapter/waterfall frequency accuracy for high-zoom cases. **Porting considerations:** (1) There are two new files that must be included in the build - calculus.c and calculus.h, (2) for the display, setup for calls to SetAnalyzer(...) is somewhat different for optimum results and parameters fscLin and fscHin should be passed as doubles--see the WDSP Guide.
+(1) There are two new files that must be included in the build - calculus.c and calculus.h (2) For the display, setup for calls to SetAnalyzer(...) is somewhat different for optimum results and parameters fscLin and fscHin should be passed as doubles--see the WDSP Guide.